-Cash and cash equivalents in the statement of financial position may comprise cash at banks and on hand and short-term deposits with a maturity of three months or less, which are subject to an insignificant risk of changes in value.
+Cash and cash equivalents in the statement of financial position may comprise cash at banks and on hand and short-term deposits with a maturity of three months or less, that are readily convertible to a known amount of cash and are subject to an insignificant risk of changes in value.

-Restricted cash
+Restricted Cash

-The cash and cash equivalents disclosed above and in the statement of financial position include EUR 500,000 maintained with financial entity.
+The cash and cash equivalent disclosed above and in the statement of financial position include EUR 500,000 maintained with financial entity.
 These deposits constitute a debt service reserve fund under the Bond agreement and therefore they are not available for general use by the other entities within the group.